Wolff-H/stick-element/README.md

     - `destroy`

-        When passed `destroy` as true, from target container remove the sticky relation with target sticker.
+        If true, from target container remove the sticky relation with target sticker.

     - `override`

-        When passed `override` as true, remove the current passed container-sticker relation.
+        If true, remove the passed container-sticker relation.